czczup/InternVL-doc/docs/en/_build/html/_sources/internvl1.0/internvl_chat_llava.md

 This folder contains the implementation of the InternVL-Chat V1.0, which corresponds to Section 4.4 of our [InternVL 1.0 paper](https://arxiv.org/pdf/2312.14238).

-In this part, we mainly use the [LLaVA codebase](https://github.com/haotian-liu/LLaVA) to evaluate InternVL in creating multimodal dialogue systems.
+In this part, we mainly use the [LLaVA codebase](https://github.com/haotian-liu/LLaVA) to evaluate InternVL (InternViT-6B) in creating MLLMs.
 Thanks for this great work.
 We have retained the original documentation of LLaVA-1.5 as a more detailed manual.
 In most cases, you will only need to refer to the new documentation that we have added.

 > Note: To unify the environment across different tasks, we have made some compatibility modifications to the LLaVA-1.5 code, allowing it to support `transformers==4.37.2` (originally locked at 4.31.0).
 Please note that `transformers==4.37.2` should be installed.